Geno117/player-service-app/README.md

+# Introduction
+While doing some interviews, I was asked to take a look at this repo and found it to be a great platform to learn how to implement local chat.
+I will be using this repo to document my progress.

 # ⚾ Player Service

 Player Service is a backend application that serves baseball player data.
 In addition, Player service integrates with [Ollama](https://github.com/ollama/ollama/blob/main/docs/api.md), which allows us to run the [tinyllama LLM]((https://ollama.com/library/tinyllama)) locally.